openjck/domainspy/README.md

 targets, you can provide them as options to the command.
 For example: `npm run compile -- --targets node8-linux-x64`.

-Remember to put a *domains.json* file and a *.env* in whatever directory you ultimately move the binary to.
+Remember to put a *domains.json* file and a *.env* file in whatever directory you ultimately move the binary to.
 The application will error out if these aren't present.

 ### Test